jhtomlee/http-server-from-scratch/README.md

 - [X] Web server that implements the basic functionalities of the [HTTP protocol](https://www.ietf.org/rfc/rfc2616.txt)
 - [ ] Load balancer node that receives initial request from clients and redirects them to an available web server
 - [ ] Cookie handling for session management
+- [X] Console Web-UI to test the HTTP server and its features

 ## Tech Stack
 C++, TCP socket programming, POSIX threads (pthreads), HTTP protocol, HTML